Ornamental fish

 AVS Quality Assurance Scheme (AQUAS)

 If you are a regular exporter, you should consider joining the AVS Quality Assurance Scheme (AQUAS).
-AQUAS is a voluntary scheme offered by AVA for all licensed ornamental fish exporters.
+AQUAS is a voluntary scheme offered by AVS for all licensed ornamental fish exporters.
 The scheme aims to establish an ordered and coordinated quality process control for the export of ornamental fish that consistently meets AVS’s export certification requirements as well as capacity to comply with the import requirements of specific importing countries.
 AQUAS also seeks to maintain a high standard of hygiene and sanitation in member’s premises in order to export fish of high quality.

 Transshipping ornamental fish